 Gordon Jenkins and his orchestra provide her with a fine, beguiling background.
 You can hear in many of the arrangements hints of the composer-conductor’s favorite, so it would seem, theme – that haunting “Never leave me, never leave me” phrasing from his “Manhattan Towers.”

-Also on May 12, 1957: This article by Harold Heffernan was published.
-Judy was in the middle of a three week run at the Flamingo Hotel in Las Vegas, Nevada.
+May 12, 1957: This article by Harold Heffernan was published.
+Judy was in the middle of a three-week run at the Flamingo Hotel in Las Vegas, Nevada.
 It’s interesting that the paper chose to run a photo of Judy from the early 40s.

 ‘Be Sincere,’ Tip From Judy Garland